nextcaddy/actions/docker/README.md

 - Per-arch images are **built once** under:
   - `private/<image>` if `visibility` is `private` or `both`
   - `library/<image>` if `visibility` is `public`
-- Action constructs `docker buildx build` commands as arrays for safe quoting.
+- Safe command assembly: arrays prevent quoting issues.
 - Manifest creation uses `docker buildx imagetools create` with all requested tags and per-arch sources.
-- `built_tags` output can be reused if you want to perform additional inspection or signing.
+- `built_tags` output can be reused for inspection, signing, or SBOM steps.

 ---